philber/entra-verifiedid-tour/part-2/README.md

 urlFragment: "Part-2"
 ---

-# A guided tour of Microsoft Entra Verified ID - Samples
+# A guided tour of Microsoft Entra Verified ID - Part 2 Sample

 This code sample application demonstrates how to use Microsoft Entra Verified ID to issue and consume managed Custom Credentials.